Slaviša Ristić: Parliamentarian

 The DSS contested the 2016 parliamentary election in an alliance with Dveri.
 Ristić received the fourth position on their combined list and was elected when the list won thirteen mandates.
-The Serbian Progressive Party (Srpska napredna stranka, SNS) and its allies won the election, and Ristić served as an opposition member in the term that followed.
+The Serbian Progressive Party (SNS) and its allies won the election, and Ristić served as an opposition member in the term that followed.

 Ristić resigned from the DSS in October 2016 against the backdrop of a serious split in the party.
-He condemned the decision to expel former leader Sanda Rašković Ivić from the party and accused the DSS's new leaders of accommodating themselves to the Progressive Party's rule.
+He condemned the decision to expel former leader Sanda Rašković Ivić from the party and accused the DSS's new leadership led by Miloš Jovanović of accommodating itself to the Progressive Party's rule.
 After leaving the DSS, Ristić became a member of the New Serbia–Movement for Serbia's Salvation parliamentary group under Rašković Ivić's leadership.
 He supported Dveri leader Boško Obradović in the 2017 Serbian presidential election.

-Ristić became an extremely vocal critic of Serbian President Vučić in his first parliamentary term, accusing the Progressive Party of using a criminal network to intimidate its critics in the Serb communities of northern Kosovo.
-In a 2017 interview with Vreme, he blamed such elements for shots that were fired on his family home on election night in 2016 (no-one was injured in the attack).
+Ristić became an extremely vocal critic of Aleksandar Vučić in his first parliamentary term, accusing the SNS of using a criminal network to intimidate its critics in the Serb communities of northern Kosovo.
+In a 2017 interview with Vreme, he blamed organized crime for shots that were fired on his family home on election night in 2016 (no-one was injured in the attack).
 In the same interview, he argued that Serbia should continue to fight for its sovereignty in Kosovo and was quoted as saying, "I do not advocate the division of Kosovo in a geographical sense, but an institutional division should be considered" to ensure Serbs in the territory would have the same right as Albanians to choose their political destiny.

 Ristić became a member of the Otadžbina movement (an organization representing Kosovo Serbs who oppose co-operation with the institutions of the Republic of Kosovo) on its formation in 2017.
 In February 2018, he was chosen as the movement's leader.
-In this capacity, he has been a vocal opponent of the Serb List's participation in the government of Kosovo.
+In this capacity, he was a vocal critic of the Serb List's participation in the Republic of Kosovo government.

 Ristić wrote a letter to Russian president Vladimir Putin in 2018 alleging that the Serbian government was planning to sign a comprehensive agreement with the Priština authorities.
 Among other things, Ristić accused Aleksandar Vučić of co-operating with Priština because of a "promise to the West."
 The letter included the statement, "The tragic fate of late Serbian Prime Minister Zoran Đinđić [who was assassinated in 2003] is a clear warning to [Vučić] about what happens to those who do not fulfill such a promise."
 This statement prompted disparate reactions.
 The Progressive Party accused Ristić of threatening Vučić, while Ristić's supporters decried this charge as tabloid sensationalism and a diversionary tactic.